Sarahc2440/cis106/notes/notes 4/notes2.md

 **Why do we need use $ with variables in bash shell scripting?**

-We need it because the symbol $ tells the shell you want to store the value  stored in the varriable its like a short cut
+We need it because the symbol $ tells the shell you want to store the value  stored in the variable its like a short cut
 * Ex:`#!/bin/bash`+`NAME="John"`+`echo "Hello, $NAME!"`